Trio of pandemics create border challenge - Shepparton News

 That's the view of the country's deputy chief medical officer, Nick Coatsworth, as Prime Minister Scott Morrison and state and territory leaders grapple with the health and economic impacts of border restrictions.

-Mr Morrison and other leaders will meet next Friday to discuss how to define a "hotspot", which will be crucial to how controls on travel are put in place or lifted.
+Mr Morrison and other leaders will meet on Friday to discuss how to define a "hotspot", which will be crucial to how controls on travel are put in place or lifted.

 Dr Coatsworth said it would be a challenge to find the right definition.